 This article discusses the potential causes of dementia, the various types, and any available treatments.

 Contents of this article:

 Fast facts on dementia

-- There are an estimated 47.5 million dementia sufferers worldwide.
+- There are an estimated 47.5 million dementia sufferers worldwide

 What is dementia?

 While the likelihood of having dementia increases with age, it is not a normal part of aging.

-Light cognitive impairments, by contrast, such as poorer short-term memory, can happen as a normal part of aging.
-This is known as age-related cognitive decline, not dementia, because it does not cause significant problems.
+Light cognitive impairments, such as poorer short-term memory, can happen as a normal part of aging.
+This is known as age-related cognitive decline rather than dementia because it does not cause significant problems.

 - Just over a tenth of people aged 65 years or more have Alzheimer's disease

-- This proportion rises to about a third of people aged 85 and older.
+- This proportion rises to about a third of people aged 85 and older

 Causes of dementia